 Do not have evil-doers for friends, do not have low people for friends: have virtuous people for friends, have for friends the best of men [Dhammapada 78].

-The icon is a wheel with eight spokes, which represents the eightfold path, also called the (gentle) Middle Way, which is the heart of Buddhism.
+The icon in this case is a wheel with eight spokes, which represents the eightfold path, also called the (gentle) Middle Way, which is at the heart of Buddhism.

 Outgoing links are marked by a small circle, ◦.
 If not, you can see if a link is outgoing and possibly where it leads to, by holding your marker still for some seconds on (over) the link your marker without clicking on it.

 Internal links are not marked by ◦.

 A responsive page design

 A responsive page design has been put to use, so that the width of a page adapts to the size of the screen from middle range smartphones up to desktop computers.
 Content is made available to a wider range of readers by this one feature alone.
 For example, the last ten months before July 7 2016, about 56% of the visits to the site were by desktops, 10% by tablets and 34% by mobiles, all according to Google Analytics.